Sicheng-Pan/GSoC-2023/index.md

 └───────┘
 ```

+### Background *R* processes for background *R* evaluations

 It seems that I have already implemented all necessary functionalities to have the queries executable in background, but there is one caveat: if the queries involves native *R* functions, such as in `map` and `apply`, we have to find an available *R* interpreter to evaluate the *R* expressions, and *R* do not have proper multi-threading support.

-Naively we could reuse the existing user *R* session in such scenarios, but this could defeat the purpose of running the queries in background, and the shared single-threaded *R* interpreter could become the bottleneck of query performance since *polars* always uses multiple threads for computing if possible.
+To solve this problem, naively we could reuse the existing user *R* session, but this could defeat the purpose of running the queries in background, as the user session will be interrupted and blocked by the hidden evaluations.
+Moreover, the shared single-threaded *R* interpreter could become the bottleneck of query performance since *polars* always uses multiple threads for computing if possible.
 We need a better solution for this.

 The only alternative option I have in mind is to spawn new *R* sessions, and use inter-process-communication (IPC) to transfer data across processes.
 I chose the [ipc-channel](https://github.com/servo/ipc-channel) crate for this purpose.
 To setup the connection between processes, I have to spawn a *R* process in *Rust* code, and invoke my custom *Rust* task handler in the child *R* interpreter: